 Describing the Solution

-- Understanding the OODA loop and how can it help your security program
+- Understanding the Observe Orient Decide Act (OODA) loop and how it can help your security program

-- See how attacker circumvent traditional security controls
+- Examining how attackers circumvent traditional security controls

 - Introducing attack mapping frameworks; Lockheed Martin Cyber Kill Chain, Unified Kill Chain, and MITRE ATT&CK